razilo/razilocomponent/README.md

 Well if you are like me, and lazy, you will not like doing things more than once.
 What we do here is take the default things we do with web apps, and put them into reusable blocks to allow us to add them easily.
 We then have an interface to them via attributes, properties and methods to use the functionality baked in.
 They will work nicely with things like jQuery, angular, basically any other tech that does not use shadow dom for encapsualtion (will brake style bleed in and require more work on your part).
 You can use just the built web components, or you can make your own, why not make your app the starting web component.

 The alternative?
 Well that would be a framework, the equivilent to this in a framework (frameworks give much much more than a library) would be polymer or x-tags.
-Or similar functionaly to web components can be created using things like angular (directives?), vue (compilable es6 components) and react (not sure what they are called here but you get the idea).
-So web components are not a new thing, but instead of creating some crazy method of generating re-usable modules, we do it in the generic javascript way (current and future native API's, polyfilled for older browsers).
+Or similar functionaly to web components can be created using things like angular (directives?), angular 2 (complex and breaking revisions!), vue (compilable es6 components) and react (not sure what they are called here but you get the idea).
+So web components are not a new thing, but instead of creating some crazy method of generating re-usable modules, or some way overly complicated ecosystem, we do it in the generic javascript way (current and future native API's, polyfilled for older browsers).

+Simplicity is the key here folks, simple to install, simple to setup and simple to use.
+You get to choose to bundle your components or not, all compoentns are html imports that will use native browser caching anyway, should you choose to bundle these into a single file and negate the lazy loading benefits of using html imports, just vulcanize your components.

 ## Why Razilo Component?

-Well like we said, we do things in a way that is future compliant, you could create the components yourself, we just take care of some other stuff such as binding models to templates [https://github.com/smiffy6969/razilobind], injecting content from element into component, event handling that kind of thing.
+Well like we said, we do things in a way that is future compliant, you could create the components yourself in native JS, we just take care of some other stuff such as binding models to templates [https://github.com/smiffy6969/razilobind], injecting content from element into component, event handling that kind of thing.
 We also offer some gravy, things like dateFormat [https://github.com/felixge/node-dateformat].
 So as you can see we do things in a generic way with as little dependancies as possible.
 The aim here is to depend on as little as possible with polyfills as much as we can (polyfills are the future, they are used les as browser catch up).

 All components generated with Razilo Component can be parsed and read by current browsers (pretty much N-1 is tested), no compiling needed, unless you want to vulcanie your components into a single import, or import Razilo Component into your project in an ES6 way (yes we are ES6).